yueyu19/yueyu19.github.io/_teaching/traffic.md

 | (2, 4) | 0.8 |
 | (3, 4) | 0 |

-Then the source-sink vector is as follows:
+Then the source-sink vector is given by:

 $$s=\begin{bmatrix}
 1\\